-Operation name updateDID Description Request to update a private 5GZORRO DID and all associated Claims Input Parameters Name Туре Description did str String that identifies the subject to be updated services object Services to be updated with the new DID
+Operation name updateDID Description Request to update equest to update a private 5GZORRO DID and all associated Claims Input Parameters Name Туре Description did str String that identifies the subject to be updated services object Services to be updated with the new DID

+-

 claims object List of claims to be updated

 Output Parameters

 state str State of the DID update request

-Notes ·
+Notes

 Operation name getInvitation

-Description Retrieves Invitation Retrieves Invitation Object to be used to connect with Agent for a specific DID
+Description Retrieves Invitation Object to be used to connect with Agent for a specific DID

 Input Parameters

 Name Туре Description

 did str String that identifies the entity

 Output Parameters

 invitation object Invitation Object to be used to connect with Agent for the provided DID

 Notes

-• ovide the invitation object to let interested Trading Consumers Agents to to retrieve the Credential presentation for verification purposes.
+For Offers DID, the catalogue should provide the invitation object to let interested Trading Consumers Agents to connect with the Trading Provider Agent to retrieve the Credential presentation for verification purposes.

-Operation name revokeCrede ential Description This method is utilised to remove a credential Input Parameters Name Туре Description did str String that identifies the subject associated to the credential to be revoked credential_id str String that identifies the credential to be revoked Output Parameter rs state str Information on the completion status of the current action. metadata object Descriptive information about the action.
-Notes · This is an asynchro onous function wh nere the result will be returned to the DID Handler in the credential topic.
+Operation name revokeCredential Description This method is uti This method is utilised to remove a credential Input Parameters Input Parameters Name Туре Description did str String that identifies the subject associated to the credential to be revoked credential_id str String that identifies the credential to be revoked Output Parameters state str Information on the completion status of the current action. metadata object Descriptive information about the action.
+Notes This is an asynchronous function where the result will be returned to the DID Handler in the credential topic.